Bundlr-Network/solana-improvement-documents/proposals/0023-arweave-store.md

 ### Performance and Scalability

-Analysis of the proposal's impact on Solana's performance and scalability (probably none for Geyser plugin but I'm hazy on the details here and need to do some reading) Evaluation of Arweave's capacity to handle the storage requirements of Solana's snapshots.
-Future-proofing considerations for both Solana and Arweave networks?

 There shouldn't be any large performance issues with the Geyser plugin.

-Arweave has no storage capacity (i.e. it has no limits) and Bundlr is built in such a way that data is buffered on to the network efficiently.
+Arweave has no limits on storage capacity and Bundlr is built in such a way that data is buffered on to the network efficiently.
 Bundlr also provides guarantees around data being stored on Arweave correctly.
-This means Bundlr can act as a safe transport layer for data getting on to Arweave
+This means Bundlr can act as a safe transport layer for data getting on to Arweave.

 ## Impact